 International students from outside the EU, EEA and Switzerland

-Immigration rules for students who currently need a Tier 4 or short-term study visa to study in the UK are not expected to change, so if you’re in one of these categories, Brexit shouldn’t affect you.
-Please email firstname.lastname@example.org if you have questions about your Tier 4 visa.
+Immigration rules for students who currently need a Student visa won’t change because of Brexit, so if you’re in one of those categories, you won’t need to do anything differently.
+Please email email@example.com if you have questions about your student visa.

 The UK’s participation in the Erasmus+ programme may change in different ways depending on how the UK leaves the EU.
 This is being negotiated during the withdrawal process and more clarity should emerge before the end of 2020.

 UK citizens planning to travel should keep an eye on the government’s latest guidance on visiting Europe after Brexit.
 All travellers should plan for a certain amount of disruption for the first few weeks after the UK’s exit date, especially if the UK leaves the EU without a deal.